 If you already have insurance, you can keep it IF:

 - It was in existence before March 23, 2010.
 In that case, it's been grandfathered in.

-- You employer keeps its plans.
-However, many companies are using this opportunity to dump or change how they provide health insurance.
+- Your employer keeps its plans.
+However, many companies are using this opportunity to drop covers, or change how they provide it.

-- Your insurance company keeps it.
+- Your insurance company keeps your plan.
 Many have canceled plans that don't meet the minimum requirements, as detailed in the first section below.

 Here's more facts, customized to your personal situation:

 If You Already Have Insurance - All insurance plans must provide services in 10 essential health benefits categories.
 In addition, those with pre-existing conditions can no longer be excluded (children in 2010, adults in 2014).
 Health insurance companies can no longer drop those who get sick.
 Parents can put their children, up to age 26, on their plans.
 However, if your plan began before March 23, 2010, then it might be "grandfathered in," and not have to provide all these benefits.
 Therefore, even if you have insurance, it will be worth your time to review it and compare it to those on the exchanges.